 Relevant – goals must align with the other areas of your business.

-Timely – goals must be set over a period of time
+Timely – goals must be set over a period.

 Why Do You Need SMART Goals?